 Back Pain Treatment In Fort Worth TX

-Once we assess a patient, the spine specialist at our Fort Worth locations will treat them in the best manor that fits their specific issue.
+Once we assess a patient, the spine specialist at our Fort Worth locations will treat them in the best manner that fits their specific issue.
 While surgery is sometimes a necessity, most of our patients do well with medication and/or a referral to physical therapy.
 Click Here for more back pain treatment options.

 Patients with significant back pain that is causing pressure on either the nerve roots or the spinal canal may be suffering from spinal stenosis.
 In this case, we may recommend undergoing a series of epidural injections in which a licensed medical provider places steroid medications near the area where the nerves are compressed or irritated.